noahehall/blockchain/blockchain.md

 - udacitys blockchain course
   - wouldnt trust anything in this repo until i clean it up
   - focusing on finishing up some AWS architecture but need to complete auditing this course before it ends
-- Smart Contract Upgradability > Separate Data and Logic
+- Dapp UX > introduction
 - todos
   - cleanup these links
   - after auditing the course, you need to run through all of these files and reorganize them